Okipa: George Catlin

 Despite these criticisms, other reports have corroborated much of what Catlin described.
-John C. Ewers evaluated the claims Catlin made against the reports of other non-Indian observers and argues that Catlin's account should be treated as truthful.
-Henry Boller, a fur trader and clerk, saw part of the ceremony in 1858, though he missed the last day and thus did not report Walking of the Buffalo.
+The American ethnologist John C. Ewers evaluated the claims Catlin made against the reports of other non-Indian observers and argues that Catlin's account should be treated as truthful.
+Henry Boller, a fur trader and clerk, saw part of the ceremony in 1858, though he missed the last day and thus did not report Walking with the Buffalo.
 He added additional information, like that the main clearing was cleaned by the women of the tribe and that the fasters were attached to poles outside the Medicine Lodge, but overall the account lines up with Catlin's.
 Boller also reported that a faster's flesh had to rot around the inserted wooden splints before he could be released to run the Last Race.
 The last non-Indian to report having seen the Okipa in person was Henry E. Maynadier, a then-lieutenant in the United States Army, in August 1860.
 He reported similarly, though he said a woman in mourning helped open the ceremony and that she showed signs of scarification herself.
 Maynadier also reports the torture occurring outside the Medicine Lodge, though he says some were attached to the local scaffolding.
 Other second-hand reports have also confirmed elements of Catlin's reporting, including a 1862 report by Lewis Henry Morgan which described The Foolish One, replete with black paint and the symbolic penis.
 Washington Matthews, a military surgeon, was stationed at Fort Buford not far from Like-a-Fishhook Village between 1869 and 1872; he reported that the central clearing, the Medicine Lodge, and the Big Canoe were all still in practical use.